 Aflaxen Side Effects

-Note: This page contains information about the side effects of naproxen.
-Some of the dosage forms included on this document may not apply to the brand name Aflaxen.
+Note: This document contains side effect information about naproxen.
+Some of the dosage forms listed on this page may not apply to the brand name Aflaxen.

 For the Consumer

 Applies to naproxen: oral conventional and delayed-release tablets, oral extended-release tablets, oral suspension, oral tablets containing delayed-release naproxen and immediate-release esomeprazole, oral tablets containing naproxen sodium and sumatriptan